 Tannenbaum and Schmidt Continuum

-The Tannenbaum and Schmidt Continuum also correlates in a way to the models above - esentially that management style tends to offer more freedom as the group matures.
+The Tannenbaum and Schmidt Continuum also correlates in a way to the models above - essentially that management style tends to offer more freedom as the group matures.

-For an additional and useful perspective on human development see Erik Erikson's Psychosocial Theory.
+For an additional and useful perspective on human development - especially concerning group members of different ages - see also Erik Erikson's Psychosocial Theory.